Kiana-Jahanshid/Age-Prediction/README.md

 <br/>

 > ## 1_CNN Regression : <br/>
-> In this project , we want to predict age of the people .
+> In this project , we want to predict people's age .
-Despite of previous projects which we classified using CNN , we are going to have one output which is age . so here we have to use `Regression` .
+Despite of previous projects which we used classification method using CNN , Now we are going to have one output which is an age . so here we have to use `Regression` method .

 > ## 2_ Kaggle to Colab : <br/>
 > Here , we want to use a Kaggle Dataset named `UTKFace` .
-Now we can access dataset through kaggle , without downloading it directly : fist of all we have to Create New API Token , It will download `kaggle.json` file on your google colab . here are the instruction : <br/>
+Now we can access dataset through kaggle , without downloading it directly : frist of all we have to create New API Token , It will download `kaggle.json` file on your google colab . here is the instruction : <br/>

 1_ making a directory named Kaggle : <br/>
 ```
 !mkdir ~/.kaggle